nygymankussainov/ft_printf/README.md

 **One more conversion as a bonus:**

-The b conversion prints out binary representation of double and long double values.
+The `b` conversion prints out a binary representation of double and long double values.

 Works with the folowing flags: